 Figures 2 and 3 showed changes in the secondary cycles occurring during the non-linear decay stage, including changes in number, strength, duration, timing and apparent type (or flavour) of these secondary cycles.
 The different types of baroclinic wave breaking (LC1 and LC2) have been linked to different weather regimes, and thus corresponding transitions within a life cycle can potentially have a large impact on surface weather (e.g., Michel and Rivière, 2011).
 As discussed, the baroclinic decay phase of experiment TS shows characteristics of both, LC1 and LC2 flavour, or equivalently cyclonic and anticyclonic wave breaking, while experiment T shows more LC1 characteristics.
-However, the general behaviour of the TS life cycle (e.g., in terms of its final state) still follows primarily the (anticyclonic) LC1 type, and it only seems to experience individual, transient (cyclonic) LC2 wave-breaking events.
+However, the general behaviour of the TS life cycle

+- 400 (e.g., in terms of its final state) still follows primarily the (anticyclonic) LC1 type, and it only seems to experience individual, transient (cyclonic) LC2 wave-breaking events.
 The importance of these transient LC2 events for the overall meteorological regime is presently not clear.
-Note that other authors have previously also reported about transitions between LC1 and LC2 wave breaking states based on stratospheric conditions (e.g., Kunz et al., 2009), but mostly in terms of the entire life cycle, rather than in terms of more transient events.
+Note that other authors have previously also reported about transitions between LC1 and LC2 wave breaking states based on stratospheric conditions (e.g., Kunz et al., 2009), but mostly in terms of the entire life cycle, rather than in terms of more transient events. - Further note that the introduction of a stratospheric jet not only modifies the details of the wave breaking during the decay phase, but also the (quasi-steady) final state of the life cycle.
+In particular, do generally elevated values of EKE during the decay phase and increased MKE during the final state suggest an enhanced barotropic EKE to MKE conversion (as also seen in Fig. S2 in the supplementary material).
+The inclusion of a stratospheric jet to a basic state also formally corresponds to an increase in MPE (mean potential energy, also referred to as available potential energy or APE), where the latter in principle forms the - 410 main energy source for the life cycle and is, via EKE, ultimately converted into MKE.
+However, since this increase in MPE is primarily associated with stratospheric temperature structure, it is unlikely to contribute to the predominantly tropospheric energy conversions during the life cycle.

-The introduction of a stratospheric jet not only modifies the details of the wave breaking during the decay phase, but also the (steady) final state of the life cycle.
-In particular we observed a relative equatorward shift of the tropospheric jet in the final state when removing the stratospheric jet from the initial conditions of the system, as can be seen in Figures 5 and 6.
-This jet shift is analogous to the NAM-like signature that has been observed after SSW events.
+Consistent with the change in final state MKE we observed a relative equatorward shift of the tropospheric jet in the final state when removing the stratospheric jet from the initial conditions of the system, as can be seen in Figures 5 and 6.
+This relative jet shift is analogous to the NAM-like signature that has been observed after SSW events.
 To what extent the observed NAM response to SSWs is similarly influenced by tropospheric eddy feedbacks, as suggested by our results, remains to be quantified further.
-It is important to remember that the coupling of troposphere and stratosphere works in both directions and the coupled system will generally react as a whole to any (tropospheric or stratospheric) climate forcing.
+It also is important to remember that the coupling of troposphere and stratosphere works in both directions and the coupled system will generally react as a whole to any (tropospheric or stratospheric) forcing.